MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/com-net-errors-after-migration.md

 [Office TypeLib Remediation](https://github.com/bobclements-msft/Office-TypeLib-Remediation)

 You can also check for orphaned entries manually.
-The effected device might have orphaned subkeys like the following:
+The affected device might have orphaned subkeys like the following:

 *:::no-loc text="HKEY_CLASSES_ROOT\WOW6432Node\TypeLib\GUID\1.9\0\Win32":::* (where ":::no-loc text="GUID":::" is a string specific to the subkey)